 Prime Minister David Cameron and his new Cabinet are spending their first days in office articulating a policy and legislative agenda, to be delivered in the form of the Queen's Speech at the State Opening of Parliament on 27 May.
 National strategy and defence are certain to feature on that agenda.

 A mass media campaign intended to help prevent suicides in California is reaching a majority of the state's adults and appears to be increasing their confidence about how to intervene with those at risk.
 The campaign encourages the public to “Know the Signs” of suicide and directs people to a website to learn more.

 Leadership, coordination, communication, and involvement of local stakeholders are critical to an informed response to natural disasters.
 Improved disaster management in Nepal could help limit the suffering of impacted communities and help secure a more successful recovery in the long run.

-RAND research is conducted by four programs that address social and economic policy issues, three federally funded research and development centers (FFRDCs), and by RAND Europe, an independently chartered RAND affiliate.
+RAND research is conducted by four programs that address social and economic policy issues, three federally funded research and development centers (FFRDCs), and by RAND's wholly owned subsidiaries, RAND Europe and RAND Australia.